getgridea/gridea/README.md

 🇬🇧  You can use simplified **Chinese** or **English**

 🌁  You can use any default theme within the application or any third-party theme

+🖥  You can customize the source folder and synchronize multiple devices using OneDrive, iCloud, Dropbox, etc.

 🌱  Of course **Hve Notes** is still very young and has many shortcomings, but please believe it will keep moving forward 🏃